suchapalaver/JosephLivesey/README.md

 ### `git`

-[`krust`](https://github.com/suchapalaver/krust) and [`gust`](https://github.com/suchapalaver/gust) are my first two programs in Rust that I'm continuing to work on, applying what I learn at work as I go.
+[`krust`](https://github.com/suchapalaver/krust) and [`gust`](https://github.com/suchapalaver/gust) are my first two programs in Rust that I'm continuing to work on, applying what I learn through my professional work as I go.

-My bioinformatician friend Erik who mentored me into starting to code suggested learning to write a k-mer counter as a good first project to learn Python. [`fastas2kmers`](https://github.com/suchapalaver/fastas2kmers) is that very rough first attempt. [`krust`](https://github.com/suchapalaver/krust) was the first program I wrote in Rust, using [`rayon`](https://crates.io/crates/rayon) to count k-mers in parallel.
+My bioinformatician friend Erik who mentored me into starting to code suggested learning to write a [k-mer](https://en.wikipedia.org/wiki/K-mer) counter as a good first project to learn Python. [`fastas2kmers`](https://github.com/suchapalaver/fastas2kmers) is that very rough first attempt. [`krust`](https://github.com/suchapalaver/krust) was the first program I wrote in Rust, using [`rayon`](https://crates.io/crates/rayon) to count k-mers in parallel.

-My wife and I use [`grusterylist`](https://github.com/suchapalaver/grusterylist) every week to save time on putting our shopping lists together.
-It seemed like a boring idea at first but it gave me the chance to create my own data types, figure out how to use the Rust crates [`clap`](https://crates.io/crates/clap) and [`serde`](https://crates.io/crates/serde) for the first time, and have a go at customized error handling.
+My wife and I use [`gust`](https://github.com/suchapalaver/gust) every week to save time on putting our shopping lists together.
+It seemed like a boring idea at first but it gave me the chance to create my own data types, figure out how to use the Rust crates [`clap`](https://crates.io/crates/clap) and [`serde`](https://crates.io/crates/serde) for the first time, and have a go at customized error handling (I've since learned things are simpler and more ergonomic using the [`thiserror`](https://crates.io/crates/thiserror) crate).

 ### some translating